 Embroidery Hoop Christmas Ornaments are trending this year so I just had to get in on the fun and make one or three!

-Plaid is making it’s debut into our Christmas decor this year in a big way!
-What better way to add some plaid onto the tree but a few DIY ornaments.
+Plaid is making its debut into our Christmas decor this year in a big way!
+What better way to add some plaid onto the tree than a few DIY ornaments?

 How To Make A Red Plaid Embroidery Hoop Christmas Ornament

 - Small piece of ribbon to use for hanging

 - 4″ Wood Embroidery Hoop

 - E6000 Glue

 - Red Glitter Ribbon (Michael’s or Hobby Lobby)

 - Christmas Pick (Michael’s or Hobby Lobby)

 I picked up the classic old-fashioned red plaid long-sleeve flannel gown at a thrift store.
 It’s ankle length and just a wonderful old piece waiting patiently for me to put it to good use.
 Isn’t it perfect for Christmas crafting?